BloodAxe/xView3-The-First-Place-Solution/README.md

 For this challenge, I designed a custom neural network model CircleNet.
 It is an Encoder-Decoder architecture inspired by CenterNet[1] and U-Net[2] architectures.
 In a nutshell, it's a single-stage object detection model tailored for predicting tiny (just a few pixels), tightly packed objects.
 The model uses a pre-trained feature extractor [5] (encoder) and U-Net decoder to produce an intermediate feature map (stride 2) that is then fed to the model's head.
 A CircleNet head predicts objectness map, offset length, and two dense classification labels - whether the object in question is a vessel and whether it's fishing or not.
 Since the competition data contained only object lengths, I've changed the size regression head of the CenterNet to predict only one component  - the object length (in pixels).
 The reasoning behind utilizing such a high-resolution output for dense prediction is two-fold:
-Spatial resolution for SAR imagery is 10m/pixel, which causes most ships to occupy just a few pixels in the image.
+* Spatial resolution for SAR imagery is 10m/pixel, which causes most ships to occupy just a few pixels in the image.
-Vessels/Non-Vessels can be located close to each other.
+* Vessels/Non-Vessels can be located extremely close to each other.

 By using a finer output map, I wanted to avoid predictions from 'sticking' and being suppressed at the non-maximum suppression.
 I further empirically proved this statement by measuring the localization f1 score for encoding-decoding ground-truth labels.
 The table below shows that increasing prediction maps stride leads to degraded performance.